 You can define some constraints to narrow the search and only fetch items that meet these constraints.
-For instance, you may want to find cars whose price is between two values, etc. Defining a constraint works by picking the field you want the constraint to apply to, and then defining a comparison operator (such as =, <, >, contains) and then define the value to be compared with, either a static value or a dynamic expression.
+For instance, you may want to find 'cars' where the price is between two values.
+Defining a constraint works by picking the field you want the constraint to apply to, and then defining a comparison operator (such as =, <, >, contains) and then define the value to be compared with, either a static value or a dynamic expression.
 A search without constraints will return all the entries in the database of that type

-You can either search by field, or do a all-field search.
+You can either search by field, or do an all-field search.
 In such a case, the Search Engine will retrieve all entries that contain the text define as the value for the constraint.

 When an expression is evaluated to an empty value, the constraint is ignored, by design.
 For instance, let's say we are performing a search on a page for cars, and you let users type a maximum price in an input.
 If you are using the value of this input in a search constraint on the price field, and if the user has not typed anything, all cars will be retrieved (instead of returning no cars).

 The 'Get Data from API' data source lets you fetch data from an external service or server and returns a list of objects of that type.
 If you add some plugins to your app that offer some datasources, you will see some options in the dropdown for the API provider.